oseughu/lannisterpay/README.md

 https://lannpay.herokuapp.com/fees

 - feeId (8 alphanumeric characters in the format "LNPY1234")
-- feeLocale (LOCL or INTL)
+- feeLocale (optional, LOCL or INTL)
 - feeCurrency (NGN, USD, GBP)
-- feeEntity (CREDIT-CARD, DEBIT-CARD, BANK-ACCOUNT, USSD)
+- feeEntity (optional, CREDIT-CARD, DEBIT-CARD, BANK-ACCOUNT, USSD)
 - entityProperty (optional, MASTERCARD, VISA, MTN, GTBANK)
 - feeType (FLAT, PERC OR FLAT PERC)
 - feeFlat (optional, flat amount to be added if feeType is FLAT or FLAT PERC)
-- feeValue (amount to be charged for the transaction fee, can be decimal)
+- feeValue (optional, amount to be charged for the transaction fee, can be decimal)

 ## And finally, to compute your transaction fee, you only need three fields: